We are aware that some families may need additional support at this difficult time.

 How do I apply for Free School Meals?

-If you think that your income is low and you receive any of the benefits listed above then use the link below to contact the local council to apply for free school meals.
+If you think that your income is low and you receive any of the benefits listed above then contact Mrs Hamerton in the School Office who will be able to check your status for you.